rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 #### 2. Probability

 To properly describe a random variable, we turn to probability.
-There are several ways to assign probabilities to outcomes, but for now we'll again use the example of a six-sided die.
+A straightforward way to think of probability is that it is the ratio of the ratio of the actual number of occurences divided the total number of possible occurences.
+However, there are a few different ways to assign probabilities to outcomes, typically divided into three types:

+1. **Classical** or **analytic** probability.

+This type of probability assumes that outcomes are equally probable.
+We can again use the fair six-sided die as an example of this type of probability.
+Each outcome has a 1 in 6 chance of occurring.
+So, letting **X** be the random variable representing the result of rolling the die, we can write the probability of getting a 1 as:

+P( **X** = 1 ) = 1/6.

+2. **Relative frequency** or **Frequentist** probability.

+##### 2.1.
+Distribution functions

 When mapping probabilities, we start with what is known as the (cumulative) distribution function.
 This function gives the probability of observing values less than or equal to a specified value, and is written as:

 P( **X** &le; x ) or Pr( **X** &le; x ).

 Determining these probabilities is easy for a fair six-sided die, as each outcome has a 1 in 6 chance of occuring.
+Hence, the probability of observing a number of 3 or less is

+P( **X** &le; 3 ) = 3 / 6.

 #### 3. Probability axioms